okuramasafumi/okuramasafumi/README.md

 # okuramasafumi

-Hi, my name OKURA Masafumi, a software developer based in Tokyo, Japan, focusing on Ruby/Rails.
+Hi, my name is OKURA Masafumi, a software developer based in Tokyo, Japan, focusing on Ruby/Rails.

 # What I've beed working on recently